zuyetawarmatik/CP3101B-assignment1/README.md

 ## Setup

 Import schema.sql
+Create a session folder at project root

-Create a config folder, then make 2 files (change values if needed):
+Create a config folder at project root, then make 2 files within this folder (change config values if needed):

 config/config.php: